 \subsection{Proof of Theorem~\ref{t2}}

 Throughout this section we denote the restriction to the regular locus $\Sigma^n_*$ of a holomorphic map $\phi:M^{n+l}\to\mathbb CP^m$ by the same symbol $\phi$; it is also a holomorphic map.
-First, note that since the domain $\mathcal D(\Delta_\Sigma)$ is dense in the Sobolev space $W^{1,2}(\Sigma^n)$, relation~\eqref{p:r2} continues to hold when the function $v$ belongs to $W^{1,2}(\Sigma^n)$.
+First, by the discussion above the domain $\mathcal D(\Delta_\Sigma)$ is dense in the Sobolev space $W^{1,2}(\Sigma^n)$, and hence, relation~\eqref{p:r2} continues to hold when the function $v$ belongs to $W^{1,2}(\Sigma^n)$.
 With this observation the standard argument in~\cite{Cha} shows that the variational principle for the eigenvalues $\lambda_k(\Sigma^n,g_\Sigma)$ of the self-adjoint extension continues to hold.
-Thus, for a proof of the theorem it is sufficient for any integer $k\geqslant 1$ to construct $k+1$ linearly independent functions $u_i\in W^{1,2}(\Sigma^n)$ such that
+Thus, for a proof of the theorem it is sufficient for any integer $k\geqslant 1$ to construct a collection of $W^{1,2}$-orthogonal $k+1$ test-functions $u_i\in W^{1,2}(\Sigma^n)$ such that